w1ldweasel/LittleDonkeyRepo/Labs/Lab1/Lab01.md

 **The following is a Python coding task to analyse historic weather data.**

-1. Use 10+ years of weather data to calculate the monthly average for:
+1. Use 10+ years of weather data to calculate the monthly averages for:
   * minimum and maximum temperatures,
   * precipitation,
   * hours of sunlight.

-2. Present this data in chart form for an average year, label the chart and data elements.
+2. Present this data in chart form for a whole year's worth of monthly values, label the chart and data elements.

 3. Publish the chart in an electronic document, e.g. HTML.